 How does a defined contribution pension plan work?

-Usually with a defined contribution pension plan, you and your employer pay a defined amount into your pension plan each year.
+There’s no set income level that will be paid.
+With a defined contribution pension plan, you and your employer pay a defined amount into the plan each year.
 Companies have mandatory employer contributions, and most have an optional employee component.
-In most cases you control how you invest your money.
+In most cases, you control how you invest your money.
 You can usually select investments based on your own risk tolerance and goals.
 The investment performance determines what your retirement income will be.

 What are the benefits of workplace pension plans?